pulibrary/marc_pd_tool/README.md

 ## Output

 The tool supports multiple output formats that can be generated in a single run.
 JSON is always generated first as the master format, then other formats are derived from it.
+All output files are saved to the `reports/` directory by default (created automatically if it doesn't exist).

 ### CSV Output (Default)

 The tool generates CSV files with copyright analysis results for each MARC record.
 By default, separate files are created for each copyright status:

-- `matches_pd_no_renewal.csv` - Works in public domain due to non-renewal
+- `reports/matches_pd_no_renewal.csv` - Works in public domain due to non-renewal
 - `matches_pd_date_verify.csv` - Potentially public domain (needs date verification)
 - `matches_in_copyright.csv` - Works still under copyright
 - `matches_research_us_status.csv` - Requires additional research